 Shrewsbury’s social history comes alive at special exhibition

-The days of tea dances, award-winning bakes and pioneering fashion shops will be brought to life to give an insight into Shrewsbury’s social history over the past 150 years in a special exhibition.
+The days of tea dances, award-winning bakes and pioneering SaveRite shops have been brought to life to give an insight into Shrewsbury’s social history over the past 150 years in a special exhibition.

-Fifth generation family business Morris & Company has delved into its archives to celebrate its 150th anniversary and found photographs, treasured memorabilia and keepsakes to go on show at Shrewsbury’s Museum and Art Gallery.
+We have delved into our archives to celebrate its 150th anniversary and found photographs, treasured memorabilia and keepsakes to go on show at Shrewsbury’s Museum and Art Gallery.

 The Morris story started with a grocery shop in Frankwell and over the years has involved lubricants, Bakeries and confectionary, Cafés, fashion salons and supermarkets.
 Today Morris & Co employs 720 people across commercial and residential property, care homes and an international site machinery businesses.